-Needs Addressed Affordable Housing Funding CDBG: \$101,541 Description The project will provide permanent supportive housing benefiting low income, elderly, formerly homeless and disabled Veteran households in the City of Pittsburg.
-Target Date 6/30/2018 Estimate the number The project will have 29 rent restricted units for special needs veteran households. and type of families Performance Measures: that will benefit from Objective - Providing Decent Affordable Housing the proposed Outcome - Affordability activities HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 01 - Acquisition of Property HUD National Objective - LMH HUD Accomplishment Type - Housing Units Location Description 901 Los Medanos, Pittsburg, CA Planned Activities The funding will be used for land acquisition so that the Project can be constructed.
+Goals Supported AH-3 Increase Affordable Supportive Housing Supply Needs Addressed Affordable Housing Funding CDBG: \$101,541 Description The project will provide permanent supportive housing benefiting low income, elderly, formerly homeless and disabled Veteran households in the City of Pittsburg.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities The project will have 29 rent restricted units for special needs veteran households.
+Performance Measures: Objective - Providing Decent Affordable Housing Outcome - Affordability HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 01 - Acquisition of Property HUD National Objective - LMH HUD Accomplishment Type - Housing Units Location Description 901 Los Medanos, Pittsburg, CA Planned Activities The funding will be used for land acquisition so that the Project can be constructed.